ThoughtWorksInc/DeepDarkFantasy/README.md

 Of course, I must still be able to train the network.

 **Yes!
-I had add all the above construct, and I am planning to add more (stream, goto, exception, assignment, for example).**
+I had add all the above construct, and I am planning to add more (stream, tree, map, set, for example).**

 They all had their own special gradient structure to propagate loss accordingly.